 The effectiveness of your booking service largely comes down to how well you promote it, and that can be narrowed down further to the effectiveness of your CTAs.

-Having a strong value proposition or core differentiator is essential.
-This ensures your customers understand what your new service is about, and more importantly, how it benefits them.
-In short, a value proposition is a declarative statement,which, in this case:
+Your CTAs need to have a clear value proposition.
+This ensures your customers understand what your service is about, and more importantly, how it benefits them.
+In short, a value proposition is a declarative statement, which, in this case:

-- Explains how your Qudini Appointment Booking service solves customer issues or improves their situation
+- Explains how your appointment booking service solves customer issues or improves their situation.

 Defining your value propositions